 If you're building a rule on Lessonly score, keep in mind that the minimum score you set in the rule will apply to every lesson within the course.
 For example, if the minimum passing score is 70% and there are 3 lessons in the selected course, an applicant who scored a 80%, 75%, and a 65% would be rejected because all 3 scores must be above 70%.

-The logic behind the Rule Stage is based on if and then statement.
-The logic can be very simple with a single logic: if x exists, then y happens.
+The logic can be very simple with a single logic statement: if x exists, then y happens.

-The field value in the condition component of any rule must match exactly to the existing field value and are case-sensitive.
-For example, if you're using a multiple choice question with the options "Yes" and "No" in your data collection form and you want to set up a rule using that question, you MUST enter the field value as "Yes" or "No" (not "yes" or "no").
+The field value in the condition component of any rule must match exactly to the existing field value, but is NOT case-sensitive.
+For example, if you're using a multiple-choice question with the options "Yes" and "No" in your data collection form, and you want to set up a rule using that question, you can enter the field value as "Yes" or "No" OR "yes" or "No".

 If you have set up a new application or data collection form, or added new questions to an existing form and would like to use one of the fields for the rule, then you MUST first submit test responses to the form.
 Otherwise, the field(s) will not appear as an option in the Rule Stage.
 See the article.